theangryangel/insim.rs/README.md

 You can track the path to stable by monitoring these issues: <https://github.com/theangryangel/insim.rs/issues?q=is%3Aissue+is%3Aopen+label%3A%22target%3A+1.0.0%22>.

-If you're not sure where to start, you probably want to look at the README and examples within the `insim` crate.
+If you're not sure where to start, you probably want to look at the [examples](https://github.com/theangryangel/insim.rs/tree/main/examples).

 | Crate        | Usage                                           |
 | ------------ | ----------------------------------------------- |